bkleinen/bkleinen.github.io/classes/ss2021/info1/index.md

 ### Java Tutorials

 There are many Java Tutorials out there on the web on the topics we cover.
-Many will prove useful, however, also practice to gauge the quality and applicability of your findings before relying on them.
+Many will prove useful, however, do use them as practice to gauge the quality and applicability of your findings before relying on them.

 A comprehensive resource for the Java language are the [Tutorials by Sun/now Oracle][7]; especially the [Trail &#8220;Learning the Java Language&#8221;][8].